White Paper

 The more time people collectively spend in a place, the more that place earns.
 Entities responsible for maintaining these environments collect Ambient points to fund maintenance, operations, or new infrastructure.
 This functions as a usage-based alternative to traditional taxation: a city that attracts people earns more than one people avoid.

 When a person occupies nested locations simultaneously (a room within a building within a city within a state), their Ambient allocation flows to the immediate space.
 Each higher-level entity collects its share from the level below, setting its own collection rate.
-As with Supportive points, Ambient points paid out to individuals convert into Earned points.
+As with Supportive points, Ambient points paid out convert into Earned points.

 3.4 Earned Points